pdfcrunch/pdfcrunch.github.io/index.md

 You copy/paste a table from a PDF into a spreadsheet, only to spend time cleaning up formatting, whitespace, and misaligned rows and columns.

-Skip the Excel gymnastics, and let pdfcrun.ch turn your PDF into a database.
+Skip the Excel gymnastics, and let **pdfcrunch** turn your PDFs into data.

 </div>